Do Go On - 400 - The Millennium Dome Heist

 You'd get to immigration and they'd look at your passport and go,

-welcome, Swibesy, on your way.
+welcome Swibsy on your way.

-Well, swibesy's given us.
+Well, Swabsie's given us.

 I think this might be a new one.